-During the period the principal continuing activities of the company consisted of developing an innovative modular parking system (the "Parkd Car Park System").
-The Company has intellectual property rights to aspects of an innovative lightweight concrete "modular" car parking system.
-The "modular" (subdividing the system into component parts) aspect of the system and minimising the structural weight provides the ability to relocate the car park or adapt it to parking demands by adding or subtracting to the structural levels of the car park.
-The Parkd Car Park System is currently designed for single or multi rise arrangements for up to 6 levels including ground level.
-The Parkd Car Park System will be prefabricated offsite with the potential to reduce construction time and construction cost when compared to traditional methods.
+During the period the principal continuing activities of the Company consisted of delivering a PARKD Car Park System to a vehicle dealership located in the Perth metropolitan area and developing and refining the Company's innovative and patented modular Car Parking System.
+The Company has intellectual property rights to aspects of an innovative lightweight concrete "modular" Car Parking System which minimises the structural weight providing the ability to pre-fabricate the car park offsite, thus minimising on-site works and disruption.
+In addition, the car park is relocatable and thus adaptable to parking demands by adding or subtracting to the structural levels of the car park.
+The PARKD Car Park System is currently designed for single and multi-level arrangements of up to 6 levels including the ground level.
+Off-site prefabrication also has the potential advantage to reduce construction time and construction cost when compared to traditional construction methods.